acemod/ACE3/wiki/feature/refuel.md

 ### The engine of the fuel truck is broken.
 Why?
 While refueling, you can't move the fuel truck.
 Return the nozzle.

+### How do I replenish the ammunition supply on an ammo truck?
+Please check the API description for more details.

+### Something broke, I can't use the fuel truck / nozzle any longer.
+What to do?
+You can reset the fuel truck and its nozzle by calling `ace_refuel_fnc_reset` with its first parameter being the fuel truck object.

 ## 4. Dependencies

 `ace_interaction`